cvmfs/cvmfsexec/README.md

 ## Better cvmfsexec operation on newer kernels

-A caveat on older kernels (for example RHEL7) is that a kill -9  of all the processes will not clean up the mounts, and they have to be separately unmounted later with `umountrepo` or `fusermount -u`.
-On kernels >= 4.18 (for example RHEL8) the operation changes to do fuse mounts only inside of unprivileged user namespaces, which always completely cleans up mounts even with kill -9.
+A caveat on older kernels (for example RHEL7.7 and older) is that a kill -9  of all the processes will not clean up the mounts, and they have to be separately unmounted later with `umountrepo` or `fusermount -u`.
+On kernels >= 4.18 (for example RHEL8) or >= 3.10.0-1127 (for example on
+RHEL7.8) the operation changes to do fuse mounts only inside of unprivileged user namespaces, which always completely cleans up mounts even with kill -9.
 This also uses a pid namespace to ensure that all fuse processes are always cleaned up when the command exits.

 $CVMFSMOUNT/$CVMFSUMOUNT still send a request to a parent process to mount/umount but it's not the original process, it's an intermediate